-The return-air duct can only be connected to bottom of the furnace.
-The sides of casing cannot be used for return air connection.
+The return-air duct may be connected to bottom of the furnace.
+The side of casing that faces downward may also be used for return air connection.
+A combination of the bottom and downward facing side may also be used.
+The upward facing side of the casing cannot be used as a return air connection.
 See Fig. 27.